 Another notable thing is that Daytona Beach Shores is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Daytona Beach Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Daytona Beach Shores in 2018 was $48,589, which is wealthy relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,356 for a family of four.
 However, Daytona Beach Shores contains both very wealthy and poor people as well.

 Daytona Beach Shores is a somewhat ethnically-diverse city.
 The people who call Daytona Beach Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daytona Beach Shores residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Daytona Beach Shores include Irish, English, German, Italian, and Polish.
+Important ancestries of people in Daytona Beach Shores include Irish, English, German, Italian, and Swedish.

 The most common language spoken in Daytona Beach Shores is English.
 Other important languages spoken here include Spanish and Other Asian languages.